 The Lockyer Valley is probably best known as Australia’s salad bowl—it's home to some of the most fertile soil in Australia—but it also boasts some epic natural beauty and a winery or two well worth the visit.
 Start your journey with a stop at Cunningham’s Crest Lookout and be treated to breathtaking views across Laidley Plains.
 Now it’s time to sample the local vino at Preston Peak Winery, which also has some truly stunning views of the valley below so you can marvel while you sip.
 Finally, head on over to Murphy’s Creek Escape and pitch a tent to watch the sunset over true blue Aussie countryside with a homemade platter in hand.
-Ah, what a time to be alive.

 The Scenic Rim